E-Learning-FHDO/transcoding-webservice/README.md

 ### Setup Instructions
 This instruction should fit for most Debian-based Linux distributions.
+The following commands should be executed with root privileges.

 #### Webservice setup
 - Install required packages on the webservice host: